Dyckson/tech_playground/README.md

 ### 3. **Net Promoter Score (NPS)**

 NPS is a metric used to measure loyalty and satisfaction, often represented as a single number between -100 and 100.
-It is based on responses to the question:
+In this dataset, we use a 7-point scale adaptation of eNPS based on the question:
-*"On a scale from 0 to 10, how likely are you to recommend this company as a great place to work?"*
+*"How likely are you to recommend this company as a great place to work?"*

 - Respondents are categorized as:
-  - **Promoters** (9-10): Loyal enthusiasts who will recommend the company.
+  - **Promoters** (6-7): Loyal enthusiasts who will recommend the company.
-  - **Passives** (7-8): Neutral respondents.
+  - **Passives** (5): Neutral respondents.
-  - **Detractors** (0-6): Unhappy respondents who may discourage others.
+  - **Detractors** (1-4): Unhappy respondents who may discourage others.
 - **Calculation**:

 ```